Checklist: How to Move Out for the First Time

 5. Make a budget and stick to it.

 Budgeting is an essential bullet point on your moving checklist.
 This requires a little bit of math, a healthy dose of common sense, and a lot of discipline.
-Know exactly how much money you make per month after taxes, and use that figure to determine how much rent you can afford to pay while still being able to feed yourself and keep the utilities running.
+Before moving out for the first time, you should know exactly how much money you make per month after taxes, and use that figure to determine how much rent you can afford to pay while still being able to feed yourself and keep the utilities running.
+If you are moving to a new city with a different cost of living, you may need to adjust your plan for handling your money.
 As a rough standard, your rent should be about 30 percent of what you bring home each month.
 Put a severe limitation on the amount of money you spend on leisure activities, as these can often be the millstone that sinks you in the end.
 Living on your own will require you to make sacrifices to your way of life that you might not be used to.
 Learning how to budget your money so that you’ll have enough money to pay for rent and utilities is essential.